[FAQs] The Customer Excellence Agency

 Predisposition is the structural condition that allows an organization to deliver the right experience without heroics, reminders, or escalation.

-An organization that is predisposed to Customer Excellence has aligned leadership behaviors, decision logic, operating rhythms, and commercial systems so that doing the right thing for customers is the natural outcome of how work gets done.
+An organization that is predisposed to Customer Excellence has aligned leadership behaviors, decision logic, operating rhythms, and commercial systems so that doing the right thing for customers is the natural outcome of how the organiztion is put together and how work gets done.
+Intent without predisposition fails under pressure.
+Predisposition turns aspiration into reliability.

 Why does this work require a different model of partnership?